cmseal/odoo11-deployment/README.md

 # Odoo11 Deployment
-Bash script to deploy Odoo 11 and fully configured Apache
+Bash script to deploy Odoo 11 and fully configured Apache, with SSL cert from LetsEncrypt, on Ubuntu 16.04 LTS.

 ## Usage:
 <pre>